-Once you have your images, it is time to merge them together.
-For this, you will need an image editing software such as Camera Raw and Photoshop.
+Once you have your images, it is time to merge them together to create one single photograph.
+So how do you change day to night?
+First of all, you will need an image editing software such as Photoshop.

-- Drag the nighttime layer on top of the daytime layer, ensuring they are on the same work area
+- Drag the nighttime image layer on top of the daytime image layer, ensuring they are on the same work area.

 - Select the top layer, and go to Layer>Layer Mask>Reveal All

 - Here, you can paint through the image under this layer.

 - Go to the ‘Gradient tool‘ on the left toolbar.

 - Click on the basic black and white gradient.

 - Click and drag the line horizontally across the middle of the image.

 - Start the line where the fade is going to begin.
 In this image, we would click and drag left to right.